GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 The output variable is constructed by using the random number generator, and then the resulting number is formatted using the format string.
 The number is calculated using the formula `minimun+Random.nextInt(maximum-minimum+1)`. `Random.nextInt()` requires a positive integer.
 This means that maximum-minimum - i.e. the range - must be less than 2147483647, however the minimum and maximum values can be any long values so long as the range is OK.

-> As the random value is evaluted at the start of each iteration, it is probably not a good idea to use a variable other than a property as a value for the mimimum or maximum.
+> As the random value is evaluated at the start of each iteration, it is probably not a good idea to use a variable other than a property as a value for the minimum or maximum.
 It would be zero on the first iteration.

 | Attribute         | Description                                                  | Required |
 | ----------------- | ------------------------------------------------------------ | -------- |